-How did our performance affect 2014 pay?
+How did our performance affect named executive officer pay?

-Our 2014 financial and operational performance was reflected in the results of our 2014 performance-based annual incentive plan.
-The overall performance for the plan was at 177 percent of target.
+Our strong 2015 performance was reflected in the results of our 2015 performance-based annual incentive plan.
+The overall performance for the plan was at 188 percent of target.

-Our long-term stock performance was reflected in the results of the 2011-2014 award cycle, which vested on January 2, 2015.
-Our relative total shareholder return from 2011 through 2014 was at the 97th percentile of the S&P 500 Utilities Index.
-As a result, the awards vested at 150 percent of target performance with a payout of 1.5 shares of common stock plus reinvested dividends for each restricted stock unit.
+Our long-term stock performance was reflected in the results of the 2011-2014 and 2012-2015 long-term incentive (LTI) award cycles, which vested on January 2, 2015 and January 4, 2016, respectively.
+For the 2011 grant, our 2011 through 2014 relative total shareholder return was at the 97th percentile of the S&P 500 Utilities Index.
+For the 2012 grant, our 2012 through 2015 relative total shareholder return was at the 96th percentile of the S&P 500 Utilities Index.
+As a result, both grants vested at 150 percent of target performance with a payout of 1.5 shares of common stock plus reinvested dividends for each restricted stock unit.